Skip to content

 The Source is the path you want to redirect (not the full URL but the path after the domain name).

-The Target status is the HTTP status code you want to trigger on redirect (you can refer to MDN docs for thisopen in new window).
+The Target status is the HTTP status code you want to trigger on redirect (you can refer to MDN docs for this).

 The Target type is the Page to redirect to a page in your current app or External URL to redirect to any URL on the web.